 Banner of Doom: I really like this on Grave Guard.
 They’re slow, and they’re powerful enough that people shoot at them, and they can’t get back up.
 Especially vital for shrugging off handgun shots and Warp Lightning.

-Banner of the Barrows: Utterly brilliant.
-Black Knights have mediocre Weapon Skill and one Attack, but excellent Strength on the charge.
+Banner of the Barrows: Black Knights have mediocre Weapon Skill and one Attack, but excellent Strength on the charge.
 They want to hit and this helps them do it.
 It’s very very good at defended obstacles too: at the very least, “always hits on threes” vs “hits on sixes” should cancel out and put your Knights back into their normal frame of operation.
+It’s not bad on Grave Guard either, it just won’t get as much use early on because it takes them longer to get stuck in.
+Best in slot.

 Screaming Banner: An underrated gem, which will often keep an enemy unit at bay or have them quailing and failing to defend themselves.
 Not quite as good as the two above but not quite as expensive either.